 While these realities confront global governance as well as national authorities; we as communities, families and individuals are also challenged in terms of our own lifestyles and conduct.
-I think it noteworthy in this regard , that a vegetarian lifestyle is not only an important response to the problematic exploitation of sentient life , but a reduction in meat consumption is critically necessary in developed societies in order to reduce deplorable wastage at the expense of other parts of the world.
+I think it noteworthy in this regard, that a plant based diet is not only an important response to the problematic exploitation of sentient life and environmental degradation, but a reduction in meat consumption is critically necessary in developed societies in order to reduce deplorable wastage at the expense of other parts of the world.
 For example, it takes 17 times the amount of water to produce a kilo of beef than it does to produce a kilo of grain.
 Wise and responsible reorientation and utilisation of resources could enable us to address most of the shameful hunger and poverty that afflict our planet.

 Thus the Biblical link between natural conditions/productivity and our moral conduct is strikingly relevant for contemporary society, as is our very capacity to live in the land.
-This connects the current theme of our deliberations with the topic of our previous meeting - the relationship between people and land, and more specifically in the biblical context, between the Children of Israel and the Holy Land.
-The Bible declares that failure to fulfil the Divine Law will lead to the land vomiting out its inhabitants (see Leviticus 18:28 and 20:22).
+The Torah declares that failure to fulfil the Divine Law will lead to the land vomiting out its inhabitants (see Leviticus 18:28 and 20:22).
 Indeed it is in such terms that Jewish tradition has understood the destruction of the two Temples and the tragic consequences for the Jewish people.
 Accordingly we recite in our liturgy "because of our sins we were exiled from our land".
-Our capacity to live in the land depends upon our capacity to observe God's word and his way.
+Our capacity to live in the land depends upon our capacity to observe God's word and His way.
 Here again I quote Hirsch:-

 "Just as the people is the people of God, so its land too is the land of God.
 From the time that Abraham was chosen and the land was chosen for him the land has never meekly endured corruption in those who dwelt upon it.
 The flowering of the land is dependent on the moral flowering of the people which the land has brought forth, nourishing them with its fruit and enriching them with its treasures.

-All that stirs within the womb of this earth, all that is produced by this earth, all that absorbs due and rain beneath its skies and is invigorated and brought to maturity by the sunlight above, all this is subject to the law God gave to man.
+All that stirs within the womb of this earth, all that is produced by this earth, all that absorbs dew and rain beneath its skies and is invigorated and brought to maturity by the sunlight above, all this is subject to the law God gave to man.
 It is for the fulfilment of God's will by men of moral purity that each seed germinates, each flower blooms, each fruit ripens.
 For this purpose alone does the sun shine and the dew provide life-giving moisture.
 All of physical life in this land shall attain its own perfection as the bearer of the nation for perfect free willed morality.